-The maximum time that can be set is 23 hours and 59 minutes.
-The cooking time can be set in 1-minute increments up to one hour, and then in 5-minute increments.
+The maximum time that can be set is 23 hours 59 minutes.
+The cooking time can be set in one-minute increments up to one hour, and then in five-minute increments

-The cooking time will start at a different default value depending on which button you touch first: 10 minutes if you touch the - button and 30 minutes if you touch the + button.
+The cooking time starts at a different default value, depending on which button you touch first:

+10 minutes if you touch the - button and 30 minutes if you touch the + button.

 Example in the picture: Cooking time of 45 minutes.
-Details in the diagram may differ from what you see on your appliance.

-- 1. Set the type of heating and temperature or setting. - Touch the ⊕ button twice.
-The cooking time I→I will be highlighted on the display.
+- Set the heating function and temperature or setting for the main oven □. - Touch the button twice.
+The cooking time is highlighted in the display.